oracle/terraform-provider-oci/website/docs/d/database_management_cloud_databases.html.markdown

 	* `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 	* `display_name` - The user-friendly name for the database.
 The name does not have to be unique.
 	* `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the external DB system.
+	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud DB system.
 	* `instance_details` - The list of database instances if the database is a RAC database.
 		* `host_name` - The name of the host machine.
 		* `instance_name` - The name of the database instance.
 		* `instance_number` - The instance number of the database instance.
 	* `parent_container_database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the parent Container Database (CDB) if this is a Pluggable Database (PDB).
-	* `state` - The current lifecycle state of the external database resource.
+	* `state` - The current lifecycle state of the cloud database resource.
 	* `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 System tags can be viewed by users, but can only be created by the system.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
-	* `time_created` - The date and time the external DB system was created.
+	* `time_created` - The date and time the cloud DB system was created.